-The implemented Multitrack PFC system has four control loops - two high frequency ZVS loops to control ZVS timing of S_A and S_B , respectively; one feedback loop which regulates the bus voltage C_B ; and one feedback loop that modulates the input current to follow a sinusoidal pattern.
-Fig. 8 shows the overall control circuitry of the Multitrack PFC system.
+The implemented Multitrack PFC system has four control loops - two high frequency ZVS loops to control ZVS timing of $S_A$ and $S_B$ , respectively; one feedback loop which regulates the bus voltage $C_B$ ; and one feedback loop that modulates the input current to follow a sinusoidal pattern.
+Fig. 10 shows the control framework of the Multitrack PFC.
+VIN, VBUS, $V_X$ and $V_Y$ are measured and the two gate signals, $V{GX}$ and $V{GY}$ , are the outputs.
 Each of the two ZVS control loops comprises two comparators with programmable thresholds and a few logic gates.
-One comparator senses the voltage of the switch node and sets the turn-on timing to achieve ZVS, while the other comparator is used to realize switch on-time based control to approximately implement inductor current control and sets the turnoff timing.
-[6], [9] shows other examples of this general ontime-based current control strategy.
-These comparator-based controls operate at multiple MHz and maintain ZVS of the two switches.
-The inductor current control loop and the bus voltage regulation loop are implemented in a micro-controller.
-Similar to the voltage loop and current loop in a conventional boost PFC, these two loops synchronize the PFC to the ac grid.
-Digital hysteresis margins are needed when implementing the mode-selection actions.
+One comparator senses the voltage of the switch node and sets the turn-on timing to achieve ZVS, while the other comparator is used to realize switch on-time based control to approximately implement inductor current control and sets the turn-off timing.
+[6]-[9] show the key operation principles of this ZVS detection circuit, and provide other examples of this general on-time-based current control strategy.
+These comparator-based controls operate at multiple MHz and maintain ZVS of the two switches regardless of the circuit parameters.
+The inductor current control loop and the bus voltage regulation loop are implemented in a microcontroller.
+The voltage control loop of the Multitrack PFC is implemented as a PI controller, the 60Hz current modulation is controlled by setting the on-time of the switch, which is similar to a DCM boost PFC.